Last updated on June 7th, 2026 at 05:50 am

 How Your Plan Gets Modified After You Sell

-This is unique to Chapter 13: After you sell and the trustee receives funds, your plan changes.
+After you sell and the trustee receives funds, your plan changes.
+Three outcomes are common:

 Outcome 1: Your monthly payment goes down.
-If the sale freed up $50,000 in equity, the trustee might say “instead of paying $600/month for 60 months, you now pay $400/month because proceeds got distributed.”
+If the sale freed up $50,000 in equity, the trustee might say: instead of paying $600/month for 60 months, you now pay $400/month because proceeds got distributed.
 Your plan duration stays the same but the burden shrinks.

 Outcome 2: Your plan ends early.
 The sale generated enough to pay the remaining creditors.
 Judge approves early discharge.
 You’re done in 2 years instead of 5.
 This is the dream scenario for sellers.